 - 2½ cups all purpose flour

 - 1 tsp baking soda

 - ½ tsp cinnamon

 - ½ cup chocolate chips (any type)

-- Preheat oven to 350 degrees.
-In a bowl, combine eggs, pumpkin, oil, zuchinni and vanilla.
+- Preheat oven to 325 degrees.
+Cut the stem off the zucchini and grate it into a bowl with a cheese grater.
+Use the thick cut side.
+Grateabout 1 cup.
+In a bowl, combine wet ingredients: eggs, pumpkin, oil, zuchinni and vanilla.
 Combine dry ingredients together: flour, baking soda, powder, spices,sugar.
 Whisk together.

-- Pour mixture into a bread loaf or a 9x9 pan and bake on the center rack for about 25 minutes or until a toothpick comes out clean from the center.
+- Pour mixture into a greased 9x9 pan, mix will be thick and sticky.
+Use a spatula to evenly spread it in pan. and bake on the center rack for about 30 - 40 minutes or until a toothpick comes out clean from the center.
 Let it completely cool before slicing and serving.
 Try it with a slap of butter!